 An inventory of the types of point source and nonpoint source facilities and activities that discharge or have the potential to discharge fecal waste to surface waters.

 The land cover assessment serves two purposes.
-1) It helps to extend the evidence of pollution findings in Chapter 4 by associating FIB sampling results with land cover categories.
+1) It helps to extend the evidence of pollution findings in Chapter 4 to the whole watershed by associating FIB sampling results with land cover categories that exist across the whole watershed.
 2) By establishing the land cover categories that are associated with evidence of pollution, it helps to confirm whether or not the inventory of potential sources is reasonably complete.
 The inventory of point and nonpoint source facilities and activities with the potential to discharge fecal waste represent all the known potential sources of fecal waste in the watershed.
 Section 6.6 Source Analysis Conclusions provides a summary of the sources requiring further control, which are associated with land cover types showing evidence of pollution.
 The program of implementation is designed to ensure additional assessment of individual facilities and activities, where the development of a new source control program may be necessary or existing programs may need updating.

 6.2 Sources by Land Cover Type

 Fecal indicator bacteria results described in Chapter 4 showed exceedance of statewide bacteria objectives for both E. coli in freshwater and enterococci in saline water during both wet and dry weather periods in multiple HUC-12s in the Russian River Watershed.
-Similarly, exceedance of national criteria for enterococci in freshwater, coupled with other evidence of pollution, established several additional HUC-12s as impaired.
+Similarly, exceedance of national criteria for enterococci in freshwater, coupled with other evidence of pollution, established several additional HUC-12s as impaired/polluted.
 Regional Water Board staff conducted studies to investigate the relationship between land cover types and fecal indicator bacteria in the surface waters of the Russian River Watershed.
 Regional Water Board staff assessed the relative contributions, magnitude, and variability of fecal indicator bacteria in the Russian River Watershed based on different land cover types during both dry and wet weather periods.
 Methods and sample concentration results are documented in a monitoring report by Regional Water Board staff (NCRWQCB 2012).
 An assessment of the data, including a statistical analysis, is documented in a memorandum (Butkus 2013a) on our website.
 This section of the staff report summarizes the findings.

 6.2.1 Methods